ratwolfzero/hopalong_python/README.md

 Dummy calls are made to JIT-compiled functions.
 This step ensures that the function is pre-compiled by the JIT compiler before it's called by the interpreter, eliminating the initial compilation overhead while executing the code.

+You are invited to browse the development folder to understand and try out different approaches.

 ## User Input

 The program prompts the user for the following parameters: